 - have fulfilled successfully all previous semesters of HPEO obligations and service, and

 - are receiving the University Academic Service Scholarship, the Vice President's Award, or the Honors Academic Scholarship.

 - At the beginning of each semester, you must decide which options to pursue for each unit of HPEO, and submit a commitment form by the deadline.

 - You need to familiarize yourself with the rules of HPEO and the procedures to use in reporting progress for each of the units.

 - You must be conscientious in carrying out all of the commitments and obligations agreed to on the commitment form.

-- You must report and document all activities and progress in a timely manner, adhereing to published deadlines.
+- You must report and document all activities and progress in a timely manner, adhering to published deadlines.

-- You must communicate with Mr. Clark regarding any problems, situations, or questions that arise during the semester.
+- You must communicate with Mrs. Roberts, the HPEO coordinator, regarding any problems, situations, or questions that arise during the semester.

 Adding, Dropping, and Losing HPEO